FloWuenne/fusion-benchmarking-scripts/03_setup_pipelines/README.md

 - You have created an S3 bucket for saving the workflow outputs.
 - For effective use of resource labels, you have setup Split Cost Allocation tracking in your AWS account and activated the tags as mentioned in [this guide](../docs/assets/aws-split-cost-allocation-guide.md).
 - If using private repositories, you have added your GitHub (or other VCS provider) credentials to the Seqera Platform workspace.
+- You have reviewed and updated the environment variables in [env.sh](../01_setup_environment/env.sh) to match your specific Platform setup.

 ### 2. Overview